capnramses/antons_opengl_tutorials_book/README.md

 * Open a console and `cd` to the demo of choice.
 * `make -f Makefile.win64`

-If you have trouble linking supporting libraries you may need to recompile GLFW, GLEW, AssImp, and FreeType.
+If you have trouble linking supporting libraries you may need to download and recompile GLFW, GLEW, AssImp, and FreeType.
 It's a good idea to do this anyway to stay up to date.

 * https://www.glfw.org/
 * https://glew.sourceforge.net/